Introduction to Machine Learning: Examples: model-based approach

 Bayes predictors are never available in practice, because the true distribution of $(X,Y)$, or that of $Y$ given $X$, are unknown.
 These distributions can only be inferred from observations, i.e., from a training set: $T = (x_1, y_1, \ldots, x_N, y_N)$.

-This is the approach followed by {\em model-based}, or {\em generative} methods, namely using training data to approximate the joint distribution of $X$ and $Y$ with a statistical model estimated from data before using the Bayes estimator derived from this model for prediction.
+This is the approach followed by {\em model-based}, or {\em generative} methods, namely using training data to approximate the joint distribution of $X$ and $Y$ before using the Bayes estimator derived from this model for prediction.
 We now illustrate this approach with a few examples.